 Metric Name Metric Description ^a Metric Collected for These Platforms commandLine The full command line used to launch the executable.
 Linux® creationDate The time the process instance was created. (date) Linux executablePath The full path to the executable.
-Linux sessionId The session id of the process.
-Linux a.For Linux platforms, these metrics are collected only by the UnixAgentPlus.
+Linux sessionId a.For Linux platforms The session id of the process.
+It is, these metrics are collected only by the UnixAgentPlus.
+Linux